MouseLightPipeline/pipeline-axonclassifier/README.md

 # README #

 axonal enhancement classifier.
-It aims to normalize axon appereance from various scopoes and labeling strategies by utilizing shape and appereance features.
+It aims to normalize axon appereance from various scopes and labeling strategies by utilizing shape and appereance features.

 ### What is this repository for? ###